 Integrations and Ecosystem

-Notion takes the API-first approach.
-Over 100 official integrations via Notion’s integration gallery, plus thousands more through Zapier, Make, and direct API access.
-Notion databases can pull data from external tools, creating unified views.
+Notion takes the API-first approach with 100+ official integrations via its integration gallery, plus thousands more through Zapier, Make, and direct API access.
+Notion databases can pull data from external tools into unified views - one content team aggregated SEO data from Ahrefs, an editorial calendar from Google Sheets, and publishing status from WordPress in a single table, where Confluence would require three separate iframes.

-The mobile caveat: Confluence mobile apps are functional but clunky.
-Editing rich content on mobile is frustrating; most users stick to comments and approvals.
-Notion’s mobile app mirrors the desktop experience — you can build databases on your phone if needed.
+The mobile caveat: Confluence mobile apps are functional but clunky, so most users stick to comments and approvals.
+Notion’s mobile app mirrors the desktop experience - you can build databases on your phone.

 Winner for Atlassian users: Confluence (obviously) Winner for API/automation power users: Notion Winner for mobile productivity: Notion